NamiApp-Inc/.github/profile/README.md

 # Naami

-Naami is an open‑source, privacy‑preserving decentralized expense tracking system with cryptographic verifiability.
-It combines end‑to‑end encryption, encrypted event sourcing, and on‑chain commitments on Solana to make collaborative finance practical without trusting centralized servers.
+Naami is a privacy‑preserving decentralized expense tracking system with cryptographic verifiability.
+It combines end‑to‑end encryption, encrypted event sourcing, and on‑chain commitments on Solana to make collaborative finance practical.

 - Whitepaper PDF (in this repo): [naami-whitepaper.pdf](https://raw.githubusercontent.com/NamiApp-Inc/public/main/naami-whitepaper.pdf
 )